joshlevinson/Sample-WP2Markdown/Resources/policy-requirements.md

 #### 1.1 Registration Compliance

-**Permission â&#128;&#147; Registration â&#128;&#147; Website ** It is imperative that our clients do not send emails to recipients unless those recipients have actively and explicitly agreed to receive them. **The single, most important requirement is that you only send to recipients who have given you their prior, explicit and verifiable permission to send that specific type of material (i.e. opt-in).** The only exception to this rule is if there is a pre-existing business relationship between sender and recipient.
+**Permission – Registration – Website ** It is imperative that our clients do not send emails to recipients unless those recipients have actively and explicitly agreed to receive them. **The single, most important requirement is that you only send to recipients who have given you their prior, explicit and verifiable permission to send that specific type of material (i.e. opt-in).** The only exception to this rule is if there is a pre-existing business relationship between sender and recipient.
 In this case, content or promotions can be sent as long as the content is similar to a previous purchase.
 However, not all countries accept these kinds of relationships as valid reasons not to have an opt-in, which can translate to risks to your brand and reputation.

-<table style="width: 100%;"><tbody><tr><td style="text-align: left; width: 80px; border-color: #fff; background-color: #fff; color: #eb5a19;">**Please Note:**</td> <td>â&#128;&#152;Similarâ&#128;&#153; is open to interpretation, which can cause unintended issues, so we recommend that you only send to contacts who have opted in.
+<table style="width: 100%;"><tbody><tr><td style="text-align: left; width: 80px; border-color: #fff; background-color: #fff; color: #eb5a19;">**Please Note:**</td> <td>‘Similar’ is open to interpretation, which can cause unintended issues, so we recommend that you only send to contacts who have opted in.
 Sending content that is not related to similar products purchased is not compliant with our sending policy and is likely to result in your account being blocked.</td></tr></tbody></table> The Emarsys basic standard is the 'confirmed opt-in', where a confirmation email is sent to the registering contact with a highly visible and easy-to-use unsubscribe option.
 For optimal list hygiene, we highly recommend adopting our gold standard of using a double opt-in, where the recipient is sent an email with an opt-in confirmation link to make sure they are serious about receiving your content.
 To comply with current legal requirements, and our own [Anti-Spam Policy](/Resources/anti-spam-policy.md "Anti-Spam Policy"), your website must have a privacy policy, which must contain the following elements:

 - The privacy policy must be clearly visible and displayed to the registering person, who must read and confirm that they accept the terms before they grant you permission to send them content by using an opt-in checkbox (for website registrations only).
 This checkbox should **not** be pre-checked.
 - The privacy policy must contain information on the services provided and types of emails to be sent following the registration; Emarsys does not allow the sending of 3rd-party emails.